lyubomir-popov/baseline-nudge-generator/README.md

 Automatic font metrics reader that generates baseline grid nudges for CSS typography systems.
 Perfect for design systems that need precise typographic alignment.

+## What's New

+- **Default config and font:** The package now ships with only one config file for Inter (`config/typography-config.json`).
+- **Easy setup:** Run `npm run downloadDefaultFont` to download the Inter font and set up the default config.
+- **Config tests and generated files are gitignored** for a clean package.
+- **To use your own font:** Replace the Inter font and update the config as needed.

 ## Features

 - **Font metrics reading** - Extracts precise metrics from webfont files (WOFF2, WOFF, TTF, OTF)